-3. To set the minutes, press and hold the M button until the numbers advance to the desired minute or minutes.
+3. To set the minutes, turn the knob toward M (clockwise) and hold it until the numbers advance to the desired minute or minutes.

-You can use the R button to quickly set the time to the nearest hour.
-If the displayed time is before the half hour, pressing the R button sets the clock back to the previous hour.
-If the displayed time is after the half hour, pressing the R button sets the clock forward to the beginning of the next hour.
+You can use the same knob to quickly set the time to the nearest hour.
+If the displayed time is before the half hour, pressing the knob sets the clock back to the previous hour.
+If the displayed time is after the half hour, pressing the knob sets the clock forward to the beginning of the next hour.